coredns/alternate/README.md

 ```
 {
-    fallback [ORIGINAL] RCODE PROXY_PARAMS
+    fallback [original] RCODE PROXY_PARAMS
 }
 ```

-* **ORIGINAL** is optional flag.
+* **original** is optional flag.
 If it is set then fallback uses original request instead of potentially changed by other plugins
 * **RCODE** is the string representation of the error response code.
 The complete list of valid rcode strings are defined as `RcodeToString` in <https://github.com/miekg/dns/blob/master/msg.go>, examples of which are `SERVFAIL`, `NXDOMAIN` and `REFUSED`.
 * **PROXY_PARAMS** accepts the same parameters as the *proxy* plugin
 <https://coredns.io/plugins/proxy>.